La Symphonie pastorale: Adaptations

 The work was made into a film in 1946 by Jean Delannoy, with Michèle Morgan in the principal role as Gertrude.
 A version was produced for Australian television in 1958.

 Thematic analysis

 The story deals with the idea of blindness; although Gertrude is evidently blind physically, the pastor himself is blind in his morality, seemingly unaware of the full extent of his sinfulness in his obsession for Gertrude.

 As well as blindness, sin is a prevalent concept in the novel.
 The pastor treats the love that Jacques feels for Gertrude as a sin without taking into account that he himself, as a married man and a religious figure, has profound emotional sentiments for a young girl, whom he adopted almost as a daughter.
 He also fails to take into account the fact that, as a pastor, he would inevitably be viewed by his congregation to be someone who should present himself as an example of strong virtues and high moral values.

+Religion is therefore a central theme in the novel - the pastor seems to mistake the love for a woman (or a girl) for the love of God.
+In the same vein, though he believes he is serving God, the only person he is serving is himself.